jubos/cdn_fu/README.md

-## cdn fu
+## CDN Fu
-cdn fu is a fun domain specific language for deployment of assets to content deliver network.
-There are 4 pluggable steps in the chain:
+CDN Fu is a fun domain specific language for deployment of assets to content deliver networks.

-1. Preprocessing
-2. Listing
-3. Minification
-4. Uploading

 ## Installation

-    ruby script/plugin install git://github.com/jubos/cdn_fu.git
+Currently the gem is on gemcutter.org, so you need to add that to your sources

+    $ gem install cdn_fu

-## Example
+## Rails Installation
-For example, you can first run a Sass/Sprockets/AssetPacker during preprocessing, then minify all of the resulting .js and .css assets, and finally upload to a third party CDN.
+First install the gem, then do the following
+    $ cd your_rails_dir
+    $ cdnfu --rails .
+    $ rake cdn:init

+Check out the [CDN Fu Homepage](http://www.sevenforge.com/cdn_fu) for more details and examples